All Collections

 There can also be differences from sensor to sensor.

 Think of glucose as your compass.
 It can tell you what direction to go, but it's not a GPS.
-You will use the other features in the app, like Meal Scores, Daily Scores, and Metabolic Healthspan, to understand where you are and where you need to go.
+You will use the other features in the app, like Meal Scores and Metabolic Healthspan, to understand where you are and where you need to go.

 Did this answer your question?